pdewan/SakaiAnonymyzer/README.md

 #### Run:
 To run Anon in command line, use the following command:

-java -cp path.to.jar package.name.Anon mode list-of-paths...
+java -cp path.to.jar anonymyer.Anon mode list-of-paths...

 #### Mode:
 a: anonymize all paths